ericjesse/conni/README.md

 - Create a continuous integration environment to test after each commit and build the app nightly.

 ### Sprint 4: Settings
+- Addition of custom response processors (provide access to the menu and tray icon to the responses)
 - Create a tiny web interface to administrate the settings:
   - Check period
   - Customize the request for the check
-  - Addition of custom response processors (provide access to the menu and tray icon)
+  - Time window to compare the current speed
   - Enable / Disable response processors
   - Location of the local data folder
   - Internet browser to use to edit the settings